The concept of monitoring employees is nothing new in the workplace.

 It is a common practice to ensure employees meet production goals efficiently.
 Even though it is common, California employers must make sure they comply with the law to avoid complex legal issues and disputes with their employees.

 The primary goal of monitoring employees at work is to protect the company as a whole.
 It allows employers to ensure their records are accurate, their employees are safe and their property is secure.

 Common methods that employers use for monitoring often include:

 - Timecards to track the hours employees work

 - Security cameras in the workplace to increase efficiency and safety

 Even so, employers must consider privacy.
 This is especially critical in the new reality of working remotely.

 Working from home full time is a whole new territory for many.
-It forced employers to change how their business operates.
-And it also required them to adjust their methods of monitoring employee productivity.
+It is forcing employers to change how their business operates.
+And it is also requiring them to adjust their methods of monitoring employee productivity.
 While monitoring employees may be legal, virtual work can pose many challenges to employers.